 The camera also features two-way audio, made possible by a built-in microphone and a built-in speaker, which allows you to not only listen to what’s going on in your home while you’re away, but also you’ll be able to talk to whoever might be there.
 Lynx provides motion detection and instant alerts as well.
 With the Lynx home security camera, you will also receive free and secure seven-day cloud storage for life.
 This surveillance and security camera has a variety of uses, including keeping an eye on kids or elders who are left home alone.

-Indoor/Outdoor Home Security Cameras
+Our Best 3 Indoor/Outdoor Home Security Cameras

 The following cameras are rated for either indoor or outdoor use.
 This versatility might prove useful to you, depending upon your needs.